Holiday Bus Tours and Liability

 - The tour company.
 The tour company has an obligation to hire a bus driver with a clean safety record.

 Accidents on common carriers like tour buses can be particularly complicated.
 If you are injured on a tour bus, you’ll need an experienced injury attorney on your side.
 For more than 30 years, Atlanta’s Grant Law Office has been successfully representing Georgia injury victims.
-Call today for a free consultation, at (866) 249-5513 or (404) 995-3955.
+Call today for a free consultation, at (404) 995-3955.